espressif/arduino-esp32/docs/en/tutorials/preferences.rst

        Serial.print("But the size of myArray in bytes is: ");
        Serial.println( sizeof(myArray) );
        Serial.println("");

        Serial.println(
          "Storing myArray into the Preferences namespace \"myPrefs\" against the key \"myPrefsBytes\".");
        // Note: in the next statement, to store the entire array, we must use the
-       //  size of the arrray in bytes, not the number of elements in the array. mySketchPrefs.putBytes( "myPrefsBytes", myArray, sizeof(myArray) );
+       //  size of the array in bytes, not the number of elements in the array. mySketchPrefs.putBytes( "myPrefsBytes", myArray, sizeof(myArray) );
        Serial.print("The size of \"myPrefsBytes\" is (in bytes): ");
        Serial.println( mySketchPrefs.getBytesLength("myPrefsBytes") );
        Serial.println("");

        int16_t myIntBuffer[20] = {}; // No magic about 20.
 Just making a buffer (array) big enough.
        Serial.println("Retrieving the value of myPrefsBytes into myIntBuffer.");
        Serial.println("   - Note the data type of myIntBuffer matches that of myArray");
        mySketchPrefs.getBytes("myPrefsBytes", myIntBuffer,
                               mySketchPrefs.getBytesLength("myPrefsBytes"));

        Serial.println("Printing myIntBuffer...");
        // In the next statement, sizeof() needs to match the data type of the elements of myArray for (int i = 0; i < mySketchPrefs.getBytesLength("myPrefsBytes") / sizeof(int16_t); i++) {